Grade Level: Elementary and Middle

 Who has a pet?
 What makes a pet so special?
 Have there been times when your pet made you feel better about a situation or made you forgot about something that wasn't so pleasant?
 Why do pets make people feel good?

-3. Watch the Civil War video on the History.com.
-The Civil War part of 'America: the Story of Us'will give the student a good perception of the war and its impact on the nation.
+- Watch the In4 Video - Soldier's Life.
 After watching the video, ask the students about how they think the soldiers felt being part of the war.
 Have them give examples of what would have made the soldiers feel a little better about the situations they were in during the war.

 Why were animal mascots important to the soldiers during the civil war?
 How did having an animal around the company make the soldiers feel?
 What animals were most common to appear to be part of the different regiments?